Alzheimer's disease is the most common cause of dementia

-A nationally recognized team who specializes in diagnosis and treatment of Alzheimer's is available at the Scott & White Neuroscience Institute in Temple, Texas.
+A nationally recognized team who specializes in Alzheimer's disease diagnosis and treatment is available at the Baylor Scott & White Neuroscience Institute in Temple, Texas.
 Our medical professionals include neurologists and neuropsychologists.
-Working together, they can help determine if you have Alzheimer's or possibly another type of dementia.
+Working together, they can help determine if you have Alzheimer's disease or possibly another type of dementia.

 AT&T Memory Center

-Baylor Neuroscience Center's AT&T Memory Center is an outpatient program located at 9101 N. Central Expressway in Dallas.; The sole purpose of the center is to help the patient by evaluating their memory and determining if they have a memory disorder.
+Baylor Neuroscience Center's AT&T Memory Center is an outpatient program located in Dallas.
+The sole purpose of the center is to help the patient by evaluating their memory and determining if they have a memory disorder.